wildarch/to/SPEC.md

 If the file at $HOME/.config/to does not exist:
 1. Create path $HOME/.config/to
 2. Create a settings file with no directories

+If the file can not be parsed as valid JSON or does not adhere to the format, the implementation should output "Error: *$HOME*/.config/to is not valid" and exit immediately.

 ## Saving
 Always save the settings file in **pretty printed** JSON.